Ringling Bros. circus to return next year without touring animals

 TAMPA, Fla.
-(WFLA) — After a long hiatus, The Ringling Bros. and Barnum & Bailey Circus is set to return.
+(WFLA) — After a long hiatus, The Ringling Bros. and Barnum & Bailey Circus are set to return.

 Feld Entertainment, the production company behind the circus confirmed “The Greatest Show On Earth” will come back sometime next year.